 Make sure all parts have stopped moving.
 Remove the spark plug wire.
 Wear safety glasses and work gloves for protection and follow all additional safety instructions found in the operator’s manual.

-4. Replace Old Fuel in a Husqvarna Chainsaw
+4. Replace Old Fuel

 Old fuel can cause significant problems to develop in the fuel system and engine.
 Because most fuels today contain ethanol, an alternative fuel to make it a little environmentally friendly, it’s important to know how to care for it to reduce fuel-related issues in the chainsaw.